 Maybe I hoped that my master at some point would save me, without me doing my part.
 Maybe I was disappointed in him, why didn’t you save me? or maybe I just felt ashamed that I was such a looser disciple.

 I resisted the transformation I somehow knew was just around the corner, just behind a veil, I didn’t know what would happen if I let this go, this was all I had left, of my conditioned child identity so I kept myself stupidly in the dark instead, until blessedly It hurt too much and I had to face it.

 This was not enlightenment, this was not the end of the mind, this was the end of confusion, holding on and blindly cooperating with the unconscious movement of the mind.
-A small Satori maybe but it had an immense impact, it turned my life outside in.

 Once you know that between the opposites balance is possible, once you have a glimpse of it, then you know the art.
 Then everywhere in life, in every dimension of life, you can attain that balance very easily.
 Really, to say that you can attain is not good.
 Once you know the knack of it, whatsoever you do, the balance follows you like a shadow.
 This inner balance between the opposites is the most significant thing that can happen to a man.

 My Way: The Way of the White Clouds ch.4